 This includes both city and well water.
 City water is normally regulated not to exceed a nitrate concentration of 40 ppm.
 Well water should be tested as nitrate levels could be well above those levels.
 If your tap water contains significant levels of nitrate, consider diluting it with bottled water when doing water changes.

 Fertilizers are another source of nitrate.
-Plant fertilizer should be used with care.
+Aquarium plant fertilizer should be used with care.
 If the aquatic plant life is healthy, it is best to steer clear of fertilizers.
 Fertilizers should only be used if plant life is showing signs of nutrient deficiency.

 Unavoidable nitrate sources